 Quakers -- Pennsylvania -- Montgomery County

-Scope and Contents This collection contains materials relating to the committee's work, including minutes, correspondence, and reports.
+This collection contains materials relating to the work of the Joint Committee of the Religious Society of Friends, including minutes, correspondence, and reports.

 The Knight family was a Quaker family from Montgomery County, Pennsylvania.
 The collection contains chiefly legal and business papers of Jacob P. Tyson, his wife, Mary B. Michener Tyson, and others.
 Also contains family correspondence, wills, deeds, estate papers, biographical and genealogical materials, marriage certificates, memorabilia, printed material, and pictures.
 Includes material relating to the Michener and Warner families.